tomsWebConsulting/twcsl/Block/Social Links/Social Links Block Dividers Add/README.md

 ## Quick Install

 * Add code from file **[social links block dividers add.html][4]** to Website > Pages > Website Tools > Code Injection > FOOTER.
+Refer to [Per-page code injection][5] for details.

-Please see [Add code to code injection][5].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## Demo